 A cover can be applied onto one of the drains in a sink.
 This could allow for water to be filtered through while solid waste is kept intact.

 A dedicated hot water tap can be added to your sink.
 This would require a separate pump that is linked to a hot water tank or a material that can heat up the water as it moves through.

 A hose can also be applied on the side of your sink.
 This can be brought out and used separately from the main tap.
 This should be used if you’re trying to clean off dishes and need a bit of extra help with cleaning something.

-You could even get an added button added to trigger a garbage disposal feature (related: how to prevent and remove garbage disposal clogs).
+You could even get an added button added to trigger a garbage disposal feature.
 This can be added around the edge of the sink but it must also be linked to a separate power unit.

 A drying rack area can be applied onto a sink.
 This should be added to the side part of the sink.

 Below are answers to common questions about kitchen sinks.